JuanchoSL/TemplateRender/README.md

 <h2><?= $this->getVar('subtitle'); ?></h2>
 ```

-We can include other templates from the original templates using _fetch_ method
+We can include other templates from the original templates using _fetch_ method, for use menu.tpl.php

 ```
 <h1><?= $this->getVar('title'); ?></h1>